ishaan1011/Analysis-of-food.com-Recipes/README.md

 **Conclusion:** Because p-value = 0.01 < alpha level = 0.05, we reject the null hypothesis that there is no observable relationship between the number of steps in a recipe and the average rating of that recipe.
 There is statistically significant evidence that there is a relationship between the number of steps in a recipe and the average rating of that recipe.

 **Reasoning:** In order to test our question, we needed to run a permutation test as we do not have both the population and a sample from that population.
-We only have three samples (short, medium, and long recipes) and no population.
-Therefore, we chose to create three labels for the `n_steps` variable.
-As mentioned before, we split the data into the three categories in order to split the number of recipes in each category evenly (roughly 33% of the data in each category).
-This was done to unbiasedly split up the data for the permutation test.
+We only have two samples (short and long recipes) and no population.
+To run the permutation test, we chose to create two labels for the `n_steps` variable.
+As mentioned before, we chose 9 steps in order to split the number of recipes in each category evenly (roughly 50% of the data in each category).
+This unbiasedly split up the data for the permutation test.
 We chose an alpha level of 0.05 as this is a common alpha level for statistical tests.
 And because our p-value was less than the alpha level, we rejected the null hypothesis and stated that we had statistically significant evidence for the alternative hypothesis.